Jhill161/techdegree-project-1/README.md

-# techdegree-project-1
+# Random Quote Generator
- My Tech Degree Project 1 - Random quote generator
+ Random quote generator
  <a href="https://www.jasonhill.io/techdegree-project-1">Link to Live Demo</a>

  This project generates a random quote upon clicking of the button.
 The color of background will change randomly.
 This project also will update every 5 seconds without user input to a new quote and color.